inesreisx/inesreisx/README.md

 <h3>Hi!
 I'm Inês</h3>
 My goal is to work towards holistic product solutions that will bring users joy while creating long-term business value.<br>
-You can find me around the web @inesreisx or [visit my digital garden](https://inesreisx.com/).
+You can find me around the web @inesreisx or visit my digital garden at inesreisx.com

 <h4>I'm familiar with:</h4>